America ReFramed

-America ReFramed is a weekly independent documentary series broadcast on World Channel.
+America ReFramed is an American weekly independent documentary television series broadcast on World Channel.
 Since 2012, America ReFramed has broadcast over 120 films by independent filmmakers.
-The series is co-produced by American Documentary, Inc. and the WORLD Channel.
+The series is co-produced by American Documentary, Inc. and the World Channel.
 America ReFramed films feature personal stories that have a strong social-issue focus.

 America ReFramed broadcasts have won several awards including a Peabody Award and Alfred I. duPont-Columbia University Award for broadcast journalism.
 The series has earned several Christopher, GRACIE, Telly and Cine Golden Eagle Awards, as well as nominations for EMMY, Independent Documentary Association, and Imagen awards.